-Will you take this on your day tours?
-Nope.
-It’s huge and includes everything you need to tune your board.
+For snowboard tuning tools this Dakine kit is huge and includes everything you need to tune your board.
 You’re not gonna be burning P-tex midway through your run after hitting that rock.
 Probably won’t be melting wax onto your board.
 But if you’re going on a multi-day backcountry tour, it’d be great to have at your yurt.
 This Dakine Snowboard Tune Kit zipper case holds an iron, edge tuner, 10 in. file, file-cleaning brush, a metal scraper, a 10-inch wax scraper and a pocket stone.
 If you’re keeping it at home, this is perfect.
 But if you’re actually taking it to a backcountry hut, yurt, or even your hotel room, you can pack those p-tex sticks and wax, and tune it up at the end of every day.

 This more basic tuner is quick and easy to use at a super-wallet-friendly price.
 If you haven’t ever used a Dakine Edge Tuner Tool, where have you been?
 It fits in the palm of your hand, it’s bright green and some with built-in grips for your fingers.
 There are both a double-cut pattern to grind it out and a traditional single-cut for those final finishing touches, and even an extra file for when your first file gets crud.
 Because you can’t clean them out when you’re trying to dial it in on the fly.

 Sometimes – actually a lot of times – you only need a basic #3 screwdriver.
-G3 knows this with their Shop Tech Pozidriv #3.
+G3 knows this with their Shop Tech Pozidriv #3 which works as a great snowboard tool.
 The molded handle gives you the best grip while the hardened tip gives extra power and durability.
 A screwdriver.
 Simple.
 But perfect.

 I’ve always loved Dakine’s tools.
 They know how to pack the most into a small package and the Dakine BC Tool is no exception.
 There’s an 8 and 10mm wrench; #1, #2, and #3 Phillips bits; 2mm, 3mm, and 4mm Hexes; a #3 Pozidrive; and a 1/4” Flathead that doubles as a bottle opener because you gotta celebrate with apres beers in the trailhead parking lot.
 Which is why they also included a plastic scraper just as good for getting skin gunk off the bottom of your board as for scraping ice off your car because your significant other “borrowed” yours a month ago.